Parkinson disease - discharge

-Your doctor has told you that you have Parkinson’s disease.
-This disease affects the brain and leads to (tremors) and problems with walking, movement, and coordination.
-Other symptoms or problems that appear over time include difficulty swallowing, constipation, and drooling.
+Your doctor has told you that you have Parkinson disease .
+This disease affects the brain and leads to tremors, problems with walking, movement, and coordination.
+Other symptoms or problems that may appear later on include difficulty swallowing, constipation, and drooling.

-- Many medications can cause severe side effects, including hallucinations, nausea, vomiting, diarrhea, and becoming very confused.
+- These medicines can cause severe side effects, including hallucinations, nausea, vomiting, diarrhea, and confusion.

 - Know what to do if you miss a dose.